B i o g r a p h y

 From Carnegie Hall to the Hollywood Bowl, virtuoso trumpeter Randy Lee’s playing has been praised by the American Record Guide as "Handsome... estimable...", and the International Trumpet Journal as "...exceptional... demonstrates the full range of emotional intensity."

-Currently the Associate Professor of Trumpet at the University of Florida and a soloist, recording artist, and collaborator, he is also a member of the UF Brass Quintet, Naples Brass, and the Brazilian guitar/voice duo – Tremura | Lee.
-Recording for his latest solo album, Echoes of Zion, will finish in the Spring with the UF Wind Symphony and will be available on Mark Records.
+Currently the Associate Professor of Trumpet at the his alma mater - Brigham Young University and a soloist, recording artist, and collaborator, he is also a member of the BYU Brassworks, Orchestra at Temple Square with the Tabernacle Choir, Naples Brass, and the Brazilian guitar/voice duo – Tremura | Lee.
+His latest solo album, Echoes of Zion, depicts the early LDS Pioneer Brass traditions and is available on Mark Records.
 He can also be heard on Deutsche Grammophon, Centaur Records, and Tantara Records.

 Randy is a Yamaha Artist.